-- 13. The business of the Partnership at ordinary meetings will normally take place in the following order:-
+13. The business of the Partnership at ordinary meetings will normally take place in the following order:- the Chairperson or in their absence one of the Deputy Chairpersons or in absence of the Chair a member appointed in accordance with paragraph 6.4 (4) shall take the chair.

-- (1) Order of business.

 - (2) Declaration of Interests by members.

+- (3) Order of business.

-- (3) Deputations.
+- (4) Deputations.

-- (4) Questions.
+- (5) Questions.

-- (5) Minutes of previous meetings. - (6) Motions of which notice has been given. - (7) Election business, including any matters of appointments. - (8) Special business (relating to annual estimates or budgets). - (9) Ordinary business. - (10) Motions given in at the start of the meeting, if the Chairperson rules they are matters of urgency, to be dealt with at that meeting.
+- (6) Minutes of previous meetings.

+- (7) Motions of which notice has been given.

+- (8) Election business, including any matters of appointments.

+- (9) Special business (relating to annual estimates or budgets).

+- (10) Ordinary business.

+- (11) Motions given in at the start of the meeting, if the Chairperson rules they are matters of urgency, to be dealt with at that meeting.